Martchus/reflective-rapidjson/README.md

 ### Custom (de)serialization
 Sometimes it is appropriate to implement custom (de)serialization.
-For instance, a custom object representing a time value should likey be serialized as a string rather than an object containing the internal structure.
+For instance, a custom object representing a time value should likely be serialized as a string rather than an object containing the internal structure.

 An example for such custom (de)serialization can be found in the file